Rana-lab279/Data-analysis-/README.md

 - Descriptives on Change, year_2024_max, and year_2000_max_1 to know the median, IQR and to check for normality

 ### 3. Visualization
-- Tables: Table 1 showing the median, IQR, p-value and z-score of malaria incidence Table 2: Malaria incidence in 2000 and 2024 across 108 countries, organized by the difference in incidence from the highest increase to the highest decrease.
+- Tables: Table 1: Showing the median, IQR, p-value and z-score of malaria incidence Table 2: Malaria incidence in 2000 and 2024 across 108 countries, organized by the difference in incidence from the highest increase to the highest                         decrease.
 - Figures: Geographical map (country-level color-coded by change magnitude)

 ### Analysis tools